Aalto-CFD/DLBFoam-Advanced-Tutorials/2D_Shear_Layer/README.md

 ### Mesh

-The number of grid points in both directions is 300 which is based on the pre-estimated laminar flame thickness for n-dodecane- methane premixed flame at the corresponding most reactive mixture fraction, p = 60 bar, and T reactants = 800 K (flame thickness ≈ 50 μm) to resolve the flame by 10 grid points.
+The number of grid points in both directions is 300 which is based on the pre-estimated laminar flame thickness for n-dodecane/ methane premixed flame at the corresponding most reactive mixture fraction, p = 60 bar, and T reactants = 800 K (flame thickness ≈ 50 μm) to resolve the flame by 10 grid points.
 ### Boundary conditions

-Describe important details about your mesh and its generation here.
-E.g. inlet boundary condition for velocity is ```fixedValue```...
+The relative velocity, temperature, and species composition of the n-dodecane jet are specified by a hyperbolic profile function.

 ### Chemistry